sl-design-system/components/website/src/site/categories/components/overview.md

 ---
 <div class="ds-components__content-wrapper">

-TODO: add aria-labelledby and title and desc for SVGs to make them accessible

 ## Actions {.ds-heading-1}

 This is a short introduction of the section, we want to keep this within 2 or 3 lines.